The Death of Freedom in Hong Kong

 In 1997, under the doctrine of “one country, two systems,” China allowed the former colony to continue to govern itself and maintain many independent systems for a period of 50 years.
 That doctrine was guaranteed by something called the “Basic Law,” which also established English as one of Hong Kong’s official languages.

-Under that agreement Hong Kong’s economy has transitioned to a mainly service economy with manufacturing shifting to the mainland.
+Under that agreement, Hong Kong’s economy transitioned to a mainly service economy, with manufacturing shifting to the mainland.
 It also developed what is considered the freest economy in the world.
-With a GDP of $362.9 billion in 2018 it is currently the world’s 35th largest.
+With a GDP of $362.9 billion in 2018, it is currently the world’s 35th largest.

-As of May 22, all that changed.
-China’s government announced that it will allow mainland state-security agencies to operate officially in Hong Kong which effectively allows Beijing to impose national-security laws on Hong Kong.
-That means it will be able to repress and arrest political opponents at will, pursuant to the same Communist Chinese mandate that exists on the mainland.
+As of May 22, 2020, all that changed.
+China’s government announced that it would allow mainland state security agencies to operate officially in Hong Kong, effectively allowing Beijing to impose national security laws on Hong Kong.
+That means it will be able to repress and arrest political opponents at will under the same Communist Chinese mandate that exists on the mainland.
 To show it means business, pro-democracy protest leaders have been arrested—a move that has gone largely unreported.

 In short, the world is watching the death of freedom in Hong Kong, and with it, the death of any semblance of opposition.